 This condiment is a great alternative, but using it gradually at first is vital.
 You don’t want to overpower the meal with vinegar flavor, as there’ll be no way to adjust after.
 If the vinegar you’ve added hasn’t produced the flavor you want, keep adding small quantities until you’re satisfied.

 While za’atar might not be familiar in all parts of the world, it’s a popular ingredient in Middle Eastern cuisine.
-However, it makes an excellent substitute for sumac if you’re lucky enough to find it.
+However, it works wonderfully if you’re lucky enough to find it.

 Za’atar contains common ingredients like salt, sesame seeds, and dried herbs, including thyme, marjoram, oregano, and even sumac itself.